 How will 5G work in my home?

 5G residential broadband internet service is ideal for consumers looking to “cut the cord” or upgrade from their current cable broadband service.
 Today, this 5G service offers download speeds comparable to – and in many cases better than – traditional, wired broadband internet connections.
 As 5G residential broadband service expands in 2021 and beyond, speeds and services will improve – allowing you to bring live gaming and virtual reality experiences into your living room.

 What will 5G mean for businesses?

 5G will support businesses’ innovation ambitions and create new markets, transforming supply chain management and creating smarter, more efficient manufacturing.
 It’s also a fundamental platform for the Internet of Things (IoT) — the rapidly expanding number of devices that collect, transmit and share data via the internet.
-By 2020, more than half of all new businesses will rely on the “IoT” to cut costs, build efficiencies, and grow their bottom lines.
+Enterprises can now benefit from Global Internet of Things (IoT) connectivity from Verizon Business for mobile assets in 170 countries worldwide.
+This global coverage enables businesses to manage a vast array of IoT devices.
 But many of the innovations 5G technology will fuel literally haven’t been invented yet.
 For the “IoT” to realize its limitless potential, 5G is critical.

 How will 5G change transportation?